 Do not flush unused or expired medication down the toilet.
-These substances will make their way to our treatment plant causing potential harmful effects to our environment.
-It is also unsafe to throw medication into the trash where children or pets may find it.
+These substances will make their way to our treatment plant causing potentially harmful effects to our environment.
+It is also unsafe to throw medication where children or pets may find it.
 If improperly disposed of, these substances filter into the groundwater and end up in our lakes and streams.

 Chemung County residents are encouraged to turn in their expired and unused medications for proper disposal.
 Residents are asked to keep the medications in their original containers with the label intact.
 However, they may blacken out their name/personal information.

-If you have questions in reference to the National Take Back Initiative, you may call the Sheriff's Office at (607) 737-2987 or go to www.dea.gov for further information.
+If you have questions in reference to the National Take-Back Initiative, you may call the Sheriff's Office at 607-737-2987 or visit the Drug Enforcement Administration website for further information.